 Our Heroin Detox Program in Ohio

-At Midwest Detox, we provide each of our patients with a safe space in which to recover addiction.
+At Midwest Detox, we provide each of our patients with a safe space in which to recover from addiction.
 While staying in our heroin detox center, you’ll have medical support 24/7, as well as access to therapists and case managers.
 This is because we understand that there is more to recover than just heroin detox.
 You also must understand and address the root causes of your addiction in order to overcome them.

-We offer a number of treatments and therapeutic approaches, including cognitive-behavioral therapy, group therapy, trauma-focused therapy, and even family therapy.
+We offer a number of treatments and therapeutic approaches, including cognitive behavioral therapy, group therapy, trauma-focused therapy, and even family therapy.
 And because every person’s experience with heroin addiction is different, every treatment plan is unique.
 As soon as you arrive in our heroin detox facility, we will take your medical history and assess your needs so that to ensure that your treatment plan is right for you.

 In addition to top-tier medical care, your comfort also plays a crucial role in your recovery.
-To this end, we offer both private and semi-private rooms and bathrooms, and a variety of comfortable common space to meet and socialize with your peers in recovery.
+To this end, we offer both private and semi-private rooms and bathrooms, and a variety of comfortable common spaces to meet and socialize with your peers in recovery.
 We also provide a range of recreational activities to help heal your body and take your mind off of the stress of heroin detox.
 And in group therapy, you will work on your communication skills and begin to develop your support network.

 Reach Out to the Midwest Detox Center Today